alexf2/AlgoPuzzles/readme.md

 UiHintMetadataProvider facilitates automatic selecting a right Razor template for each complex type and this approach works against default Object Rzaor template, so you do need to decorate properties in your POCOs by UIHintAttribute.

 ### How to add an algorithm
-You need to follow the steps:
+You need to follow the steps.
 1. Wrap algorithm into your class inheriting AlgoBase<YourClass.Args>.
 1. Put it into [Algorithms/Implementation/ folder](./Algorithms/Implementation/).
 1. Inside of YourClass define a class for the input arguments as a POCO.
 In examples it is usually called Args.